IgniteUI/igniteui-docfx/en/components/grids_templates/row_adding.md

 - <kbd>ALT</kbd> + <kbd>SHIFT</kbd> + <kbd>+</kbd> - Enters edit mode for adding a child
 }

-- `Esc` exits row adding mode without submitting any changes
+- <kbd>ESC</kbd> exits row adding mode without submitting any changes

-- `Tab` move focus from one editable cell in the row to the next and from the right-most editable cell to the CANCEL and DONE buttons.
+- <kbd>TAB</kbd> move focus from one editable cell in the row to the next and from the right-most editable cell to the CANCEL and DONE buttons.
 Navigation from DONE button goes to the left-most editable cell within the currently edited row.

 ## Feature Integration